Model 5550 386

 General Information

-5550-S/T, the first Desk Top model of PS/55 line, were introduced to the market in Apr.1988 together with 5570-T (8580 20 MHz analogous).
+5550-S/T, the first desktop models in the PS/55 line, were introduced to the market in April 1988 together with the 5570-T tower (8580 20 MHz analogous).
 5550-S/T were similar to the PS/2 Model 70, but IBM Japan modified many aspects of the original design.
 The most distinctive change is the number of MCA slots.
 The Japanese 5550-S/T has four MCA slots, compared to 3 of the Model 70.
 The 4th slot was added for Japanese Display Adapter to handle Japanese characters.
 For this reason the 5550 planar is a bit wider than that of the PS/2 Model 70, and as a matter of fact, the body is slightly wider as well (see the badge area on the photo below).
 The other exterior changes are fairly minor - the type & S/N sticker has been relocated below the power switch, and the LED/switch pictograms are slightly different as well.
 The base of the chassis is made of a sheet metal instead of plastic.

 Front view of Model 5550-T (source)

-A look inside (Stage 2 T Planar) (source)
+A look inside (Stage II T Planar) (source)

 5551 386 Series Lineup (-S/T/V, original HERE)